 Unless otherwise noted, the Scripture quotations contained herein are from the New Revised Standard Version Bible, Copyright © 1989, Division of Christian Education of the National Council of the Churches of Christ in the U.S.A., and are used by permission.
 All rights reserved.

-For Further Exploration: Read The Significance of the Guilt Offering (Leviticus 6:1-7), from the Theology of Work Bible Commentary.
+For Further Exploration: Read Passion, Family, and Work (Song of Songs 3:1-8:5) from the Theology of Work Bible Commentary.

 Author: Theology of Work Project